Handbook Courses & MCQs Cases Publish Case

 Introduction

-Optimally used to cover triangular defects.
-When covering a circular defect, a standing tissue cone or Burow triangle, can be harvested adjacent to the wound to create a triangulated defect
+The rotation flap is named after its semicircular shape and curvilinear movement.
+It is designed immediately adjacent to the primary defect and is optimally used to cover triangular defects.
+When covering circular defects, a standing tissue cone or Burow triangle can be excised adjacent to the wound to create a triangulated defect, which is more suitable for closure.

 Schematic design of a rotation flap